yuanshi1/yuanshi1.github.io/_pages/about.md

 I am passionate about leveraging data, modeling and experiments for social good, in areas including sustainability, nonprofit operations and healthcare provision.
 My research centers on understanding real-world decision-making and developing practical solutions with tangible impact.
 Some of my current projects include (i) improving livelihoods and sustainability in smallholder supply chains, and (ii) optimizing nonprofit operations.

 Prior to MIT, I worked as a financial derivative structurer at Morgan Stanley in London.
 I received my Bachelor's degree in Natural Sciences (Physics) from University of Cambridge and my Master's degree in Management Science and Engineering from Stanford University.
-I grew up in Hangzhou, China and Singapore.
+Originally from Hangzhou, China, I spent much of my teenage years in Singapore.

 **<span style="color: #008080;">✨I'm on the 2025-26 academic job market!</span>**